Fitness Volt

 How to do it:

-1. Pick up and hold your log with an underhand grip.
-You may not be able to fully grasp it, particularly if it’s very thick.
+1. Pick up and hold a log with an underhand grip.
+You may not be able to grasp it, particularly if it’s very thick.
 Just get the best grip you can.

 2. Stand with your feet about shoulder-width apart, knees slightly bent.
 Brace your abs and pull your shoulders down and back.

-3. Bend your arms and curl the log up to your shoulders, taking care not to let it roll out of your hands.
+3. Bend your arms and curl the log up to your shoulders, not letting it roll out of your hands.

 How to do it: